-The Community Infrastructure Levy (or 'CIL') was introduced nationally in April 2010.
+The Community Infrastructure Levy (or 'CIL') was introduced nationally in April 2010 and is governed by the CIL Regulations 2010 (as amended) (external link).
 It allows local authorities in England and Wales to raise funds from developers who are undertaking new building projects in their area.
 The money can be used to pay for a wide range of infrastructure that is needed to support new development.
 This can include things like transport schemes, green spaces and the maintenance of new infrastructure.
-CIL is governed by the CIL Regulations 2010 (as amended) (external link).
+The principle behind CIL is that most development has some impact on infrastructure and should contribute to the cost of providing or improving infrastructure.

 These guidance notes are intended as a summary of the relevant provisions.
 For detailed guidance, you should always refer to the CIL Regulations 2010 (as amended).
 You should seek your own advice if you are in any doubt as regards how CIL operates or affects your own position.

 Level 3 Privacy Notice: How we handle your data

 We will use the information you provide to us to administrate the CIL liability relating to your development.
 As CIL has been adopted by the Council, this information is required by law.

 For further information as to how we handle your data, please see the Level 2 CIL Privacy Notice.
 Hard copies are available on request.
 If you would like to discuss this notice, or how we will use your personal data, you can contact the CIL Officer via CIL@westlancs.gov.uk or on 01695 585171.

 All the CIL forms can be found at the Planning Portal (external link), including: